Sowoul/fiddle-assignment/README.md

 ## Instructions:
 1. Use the wsl, or be on a linux machine
 2. git clone this repo
+3. Enter the mistral api key in docker-compose.yml
-3. Install docker and docker-compose, with the package manager based on the linux distro
+4. Install docker and docker-compose, with the package manager based on the linux distro
-4. Start the docker service if not already by ```sudo systemctl start docker```
+5. Start the docker service if not already by ```sudo systemctl start docker```
-5. Run ``` sudo docker compose up --build```
+6. Run ``` sudo docker compose up --build```
-6. Go to localhost:3000, and enjoy the app!
+7. Go to localhost:3000, and enjoy the app!